SUBMISSION GUIDELINES

 republish your work as you wish, online and/or in print.
 Any subsequent

-publication should note that your work was first published in the Apple Valley
+publication should note that your work was first published in the

-Review.
+.
 You are also welcome to create a link to the Apple Valley Review

-(http://www.applevalleyreview.com/) from your personal website.
+(https://www.applevalleyreview.com/) from your personal website.

 Apple Valley Review: